handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

     void Start()
     {
-        //calling this causes issues as after hot-reload the type of EnemyController will change m_EnemyManager.RegisterEnemy(this);
+        //calling 'this' causes issues as after hot-reload the type of EnemyController will change to 'EnemyController__Patched_' m_EnemyManager.RegisterEnemy(this);
     }
 }